GorgonzolaRex/wizardry-daphne-guide/docs/events/alabaster-hunting/alabaster-hunting.md

     === "Troubleshooting"

         - The request has been bugged since launch and has required several patches.
-Problem areas are denoted by a <span style="color: #FF0000">red *</span> text.
+Problem areas are denoted by a <span style="color: #FF0000">*</span>.
 We recommend you follow the directions exactly as written.
         - If you are running into issues you can post in the comments below or ping @lightbearer on the [Discord](https://discord.gg/CKrdEgzAz).

 ??? warning "Request Reward"